Cata312514/Pharmacy-Management-System/README.md

 # CS504-Individual-Project-CatherineAta
-This is a repo for my CS504 Individual Project.
-This is a system design on (topic).
+This is a repo for my CS504 Individual Project on a system design on a simple web browser application.
-The requirements include the following:
-1.
-2.
-3.